Balancing Asymptotic and Transient Efficiency Guarantees in Set Covering Games: Introduction

-While very few works study the guarantees that can arise through best response processes, we highlight a subset of important works that deal with analyzing the emergent behavior of best response dynamics.
-The authors in \cite{christodoulou2006convergence} study the resulting efficiency guarantees after a single best response round in linear congestion and cut games.
+While few works study the guarantees that can arise through best response processes, we highlight a subset of important works that deal with analyzing the emergent behavior of best response dynamics.
+The authors in \cite{christodoulou2006convergence, bilo2009performances} analyze lower bounds for the efficiency guarantees resulting after a single best response round in linear congestion and cut games.
+These guarantees were verified through a linear programming approach in \cite{bilo2018unifying} and extended to quadratic and cubic congestion games.
 Best response dynamics are also studied in \cite{mirrokni2004convergence}, where it was found that the efficiency resulting from best response dynamics can be arbitrarily bad for non-potential games.
 The speed of convergence to efficient states is studied in \cite{fanelli2008speed}.
-Moreover, \cite{bilo2009performances} examines the efficiency of states after a round of best responses for linear congestion games under a specific welfare function. \cite{bilo2018unifying} has independently developed a linear programming approach to characterizing efficiency in selfish behavior, but is focused on the characterization of approximation guarantees in weighted congestion games.
-While similar in spirit, our paper extends the previous literature by instead analyzing the optimal efficiency guarantees along a best response processes for a family of possible game-theoretic designs.
+While similar in spirit, our paper extends the previous literature by moving from characterization results of prespecified utility designs to instead identifying optimal game-theoretic designs that maximize the efficiency guarantees along a best response process.

-The contributions of this paper are all with respect to the class of set covering games and are as follows: \begin{enumerate} \item For the class of agent objective functions considered, we identify the design that optimizes the efficiency guarantee along a best response dynamic; \item We identify a trade-off between transient and asymptotic guarantees, and provide explicit characterizations of the Pareto frontier and Pareto-optimal agent objective functions. \end{enumerate}
+The contributions of this paper are all with respect to the class of set covering games and are as follows: \begin{enumerate} \item We identify the local objective that optimizes the transient efficiency guarantee along a best response dynamic; \item We identify a trade-off between transient and asymptotic guarantees, and provide explicit characterizations of the Pareto frontier and Pareto-optimal agent objective functions. \end{enumerate}

 The rest of the paper is organized as follows: In Section~\ref{sec:back}, we introduce the necessary notation and definitions for best response dynamics, as well as for set covering games.
 We then outline our main results in Section \ref{sec:main}.
-Section \ref{sec:int} contains the proof of the main result.
+Section \ref{sec:proofthm} contains the proof of the main result.
 We present a simulation study in Section \ref{sec:sim} to examine how our findings translate to practice.
 Finally, we conclude in Section \ref{sec:conc}.